jozefg/drafts/conats-for-cheap.md

     6. z : y = x ∈ natrec(n'; ⋂_ ∈ void. void; _.x.+(unit; x))
     ⊢ x = x ∈ natrec(n'; ⋂_ ∈ void. void; _.x.+(unit; x))

-Now a small hiccup, we now that `y = x` in the right type so `x = x` in the right type, but how do we prove this?
+Now a small hiccup: we know that `y = x` is in the right type. so `x = x` in the right type.
+But how do we prove this?
 The answer is to substitute all occurrences of `x` for `y`.
 This is written

 ``` jonprl